Well-posedness of the relaxed Electron MHD equations with random diffusion: Main theorem and relevant previous works

 \section{Main theorem and relevant previous works}

-Our main results show that the random diffusion in \eqref{eq:EMHD_random_1} restores local well-posedness of the EMHD system almost surely in Gevrey-type spaces.
+Our main results show that the random diffusion in \eqref{eq:EMHD_random_1} restores local well-posedness of the relaxed EMHD system almost surely in Gevrey-type spaces.
 The analysis relies on stochastic Gevrey estimates that exploit the regularizing effect of the pseudo-differential noise.
-Furthermore, under slightly stronger diffusion (as in \eqref{eq:EMHD_random_2}) and small initial data, we establish global well-posedness with high probability.
+Furthermore, given small initial data, we establish global well-posedness with high probability.
 These results extend the scope of stochastic regularization to quasilinear magnetic models and provide a rigorous foundation for understanding the stabilizing role of noise in plasma dynamics.